ufko-org/rebel/docs/reference.md

 considered an atom if it evaluates to one of the
 following: nil, true, an integer, a float, a string, a symbol, or a primitive.
-Structures such as lists, lambda expressions, lambda-macro expressions, and quoted lists are not atoms.
+Structures such as lists, fn expressions, fn-macro expressions, and quoted lists are not atoms.

 Examples: